Frequently Asked Questions

-Houses are either 4 person or 6 person houses, depending on the phase (I, II, or III) you live in.
-Phase I houses are generally for first year students and can be either 4 or 6 person houses.
-Houses in Phase II and III are usually 4-person houses.
+Houses are either 4 person or 6 person houses, depending on the type or location of townhouse you live in.
+Townhouses for first year students and can be either 4 or 6 person houses.
+Townhouses located in north residence are usually 4-person houses.

 Are the houses wheelchair accessible?

 There are 5 wheelchair accessible houses on the University of Toronto Scarborough campus.
 Contact us so we can create an accomodation plan.

 Students are able to stay in Residence if they are full time (must be enrolled in at least 3.5 F.C.E.).
 Students must be registered at the University of Toronto Scarborough.

 Are there any guarantees that I'll get a space?

 U of T's Residence Guarantee for First-Year Applicants

 Residence is guaranteed for all new full-time students entering their first year of university in an undergraduate program for the first time, provided that they have indicated their interest in residence by completing the MyRes application on the next screen by March 31, and receive and accept an offer of admission by early June. (specific dates varies year to year)

 Students must respond to all deadlines and meet all deposit requirements in order to maintain their eligibility.